Reliability Score

 How the Reliability Score is calculated

-A Reliability Score is a calculated value between 0 and 100 representing a Service's reliability.
+A Reliability Score is a value between 0 and 100 that indicates how well a service is meeting the team's reliability standards.
 The reliability score is calculated using the following method:

 - Each reliability test is given a score between 0 and 100 based on whether your service passed or failed.

 - Tests are grouped into different categories.
-Each category has a score that averages the tests in that category.
+Each category has an average score based on the tests in the category.

-- The scores from every category are added up and averaged to provide the service's reliability score.
+- The scores from each category are averaged to provide the service's overall reliability score.

-Each reliability test can have one of four scores depending on whether the test was successful, failed, not yet run, or if it was successful but is outdated (i.e. hasn't been run within the past month).
+Each reliability test can have one of four scores depending on whether the test was successful, failed, not yet run, or if it has expired (i.e., hasn't been run within the past week).
+Tests that were not run successfully (i.e., Attempted runs) don't count towards the score.
 The value of these scores is shown here:

 Test categories